vosiz/zomboid-savior/README.md

 # zomboid-savior
 A simple savegame manager for Project Zomboid

-Savior is a simple Windows-based tool to manage savegames of [Project Zomboid](https://projectzomboid.com) by [The Indie Stone](https://pzwiki.net/w/index.php?title=The_Indie_Stone).
+(PZ)Savior is a simple Windows-based tool to manage savegames of [Project Zomboid](https://projectzomboid.com) by [The Indie Stone](https://pzwiki.net/w/index.php?title=The_Indie_Stone).

 Primary goal is to save/load a game anytime (sort of) - I admit: It is cheating and definetly against how/what game is meant to be played by devs.
-But... if you are no fan of permadeath fetish...
-My desire is to play game without frustration I always lost everything...
-As a player I love to start over again... if I descides or want to.
+But if you are no fan of permadeath fetish...
+My desire is to play the game (free) without frustration I always lost everything - as a player I love to start over again; if I descided or want to.

+It was done for private purpose.

 > [!IMPORTANT]
 > App is still in development, current version is optimized for Single player only - save-all-like scenario.
-Expect more soon.
+Expect more soon, check TODO-list.

 ## Usage
-Just download it and extract.
+Just download [it](https://github.com/vosiz/zomboid-savior/releases) and extract.
 Run executable.

 No need to alter binaries.
 It is a standalone tool.